tumbleweed-cdc/tumbleweed-cdc.github.io/docs/problem_domain.md

   <figcaption>Figure 1: Monolithic vs. Microservice architectures.</figcaption>
 </figure>

 The flexibility and scalability of a distributed architecture introduces additional challenges, particularly in the realm of inter-service communication and data exchange.
 A good microservice architecture involves the decoupling of services from each other.
 In other words, services should be as autonomous as possible, with few external dependencies [^1].
 It is precisely this autonomy and loose coupling between services that provides much of the benefit of microservice architectures: allowing for services to fail and/or change in isolation, scale as needed, and more.

-Perhaps the greatest challenge [^2] then becomes how to exchange data between services under famously unreliable and complex circumstances[^3], while maintaining this autonomy and decoupling.
+Perhaps the greatest challenge then becomes how to exchange data between services under famously unreliable and complex circumstances, while maintaining this autonomy and decoupling [^2] [^3].
 Services that need to interact are required to update both their own data and propagate this data and/or send notification of the data changes to other services.
 While this can be done via some manner of synchronous point-to-point API (ex.
 REST, RPC) between services, such an approach would require the services to be aware of each other to a degree that creates more coupling than is ideal in microservice architectures.
-Such tight coupling can lead to issues in a variety of ways, such as when a service becomes unavailable, when implementing new services, or when refactoring existing services.[^4] Additionally, if data is propagated in a synchronous manner, this can become a blocking bottleneck with cascading effects throughout the system.
+Such tight coupling can lead to issues in a variety of ways, such as when a service becomes unavailable, when implementing new services, or when refactoring existing services [^4].
+Additionally, if data is propagated in a synchronous manner, this can become a blocking bottleneck with cascading effects throughout the system.

 One solution for this problem is the use of Event Driven Architecture (EDA).
-In EDA, any “state changes” in a service can also be viewed as events, and records of such events can be sent as messages to be consumed by other services.[^5] Services that need to communicate assume the role of event producers and/or event consumers.
+In EDA, any “state changes” in a service can also be viewed as events, and records of such events can be sent as messages to be consumed by other services [^5].
+Services that need to communicate assume the role of event producers and/or event consumers.
 We can further enhance the strong decoupling of this approach by introducing an event stream processing platform to receive data from producers and propagate them to downstream consumers.

 ## 2.2 Event Stream Processing and Message Brokers

-In event stream processing, an event is a record or "...a small, self-contained, immutable object containing the details of something that happened at some point in time..."[^6] and an event stream is therefore an "unbounded, incrementally processed[^6] " stream of such data.
-Many event stream processing frameworks can also be described as asynchronous message-passing systems or message brokers.[^6] Generally speaking, message brokers allow producing processes to send messages or records to a topic or queue, then the broker facilitates the delivery of that data to subscribed consumers.
+In event stream processing, an event is a record or "...a small, self-contained, immutable object containing the details of something that happened at some point in time..."[^6] and an event stream is therefore an "unbounded, incrementally processed [^6]" stream of such data.
+Many event stream processing frameworks can also be described as asynchronous message-passing systems or message brokers [^6].
+Generally speaking, message brokers allow producing processes to send messages or records to a topic or queue, then the broker facilitates the delivery of that data to subscribed consumers.

 <figure>
   <img src="/img/event_streaming.png" className="event streaming" alt="Event Stream Processing" width="80%"/>
   <figcaption>Figure 2: Event Stream Processing.</figcaption>
 </figure>

 The use of a message broker has a number of advantages over direct messaging between services.
 It can act as a buffer for when consumers are unavailable and more easily allows for a single message to be sent to multiple consumers.
-This approach also promotes greater decoupling between producer and consumer services, allowing microservices to be designed agnostic as to whom the event data is being sent or how it is being consumed. [^7] Consumers,  likewise, subscribe to only the types of events that concern their business logic and receive these events for processing from the streaming platform.
+This approach also promotes greater decoupling between producer and consumer services, allowing microservices to be designed agnostic as to whom the event data is being sent or how it is being consumed [^7].
+Consumers,  likewise, subscribe to only the types of events that concern their business logic and receive these events for processing from the streaming platform.

 ## 2.3 The Dual-Write Problem